What do expats find most challenging?

 - What should I pack when moving to Rosarito?

-- Will I be able to find a job in Rosarito?
+- Will I save money living in Rosarito?

 - What are healthcare services like in Rosarito?